foreversmart/notion_blog/README.md

 # notion_blog

 this is a tool which transfer notion page to hugo html page

 ### Install

 go get github.com/foreversmart/notion_blog

 ### Usage

 ./export it will generate hugo html page to target path usually hugo_blog/posts/

 ### Config

+Use config.json which at same dir as default config file, you can use config.local.json to cover default config file.

 ``` json
 {
   "page_ids": [